Updated November 23, 2023

-Similarly, accrual basis of accounting of sales to the reporting of that receipt and the related receivable in the given period in which accrual of sales is earned, and that period is later or prior to the cash receipt of that revenue.
+Accrual basis of accounting of sales to the reporting of that receipt and the related receivable in the given period in which accrual of sales is earned and that period is later or before the cash receipt of that revenue.
 For example, interest income on the investment of bonds in November, but the cash will not come until January of next year.

 - Interest Income and interest expenses

 - when a company delivers a good or service before taking cash

 - when a company records a salary expense before paying the employee with cash